New England Patriots vs. Atlanta Falcons NFL Week 11 Odds, Plays and Insights for November 18, 2021

 Over/under insights

-- The combined points per game average of the two teams, 47.3, is 0.3 points more than Thursday's over/under.
+- The two teams combine to average 47.3 points per game, 0.3 more than the over/under in this contest.

-- These two squads combine to allow 46.9 points per game, 0.1 fewer than this contest's over/under.
+- The 46.9 combined points per game that these two squads have allowed this season are 0.1 fewer than the 47 over/under in this contest.

 - Patriots games have an average total of 44.9 points this season, 2.1 fewer than Thursday's over/under.